kandrsn99/Static-Web-Hosting-Docker-Nginx-Proxy/README.md

 # Web-Hosting-Docker-Container-Nginx-Proxy
 This is a sample of a webpage launchable with Docker.
-Docker makes it easy to deploy executables on a web-host.
+Docker makes it easy to deploy executables on a server host.

 You may read about the summarized documentation of Docker here: https://github.com/kandrsn99/Web-Hosting-Docker-Nginx-Proxy/blob/main/Docker%20Command%20Line%20Interface.pdf